hazzyxz/darkbound-rpg/README.md

 ## About

-DarkBound is an atmospheric horror RPG that plunges players into a nightmarish world between reality and darkness.
+DarkBoundRPG is an atmospheric horror RPG that plunges players into a nightmarish world between reality and darkness.
 Confront terrifying beings, evolve your character, and make decisions that will determine your fate in this forgotten realm.

 ## Story